HomebrewHomunculus/BrogueLite/README.md

   Removed negative scrolls that have very little use once identified.
 -
   Removed potion of hallucination, which has no use once identified.
 -
+  Removed cursed equipment, and negative runics, which have no use once identified.
+Also removed scroll of remove curse.
+-
   Added "level feeling" messages when descending.
 -